Local teen model turns heads on New York Fashion Week runway - ExBulletin

 And although she's in the spotlight when she walks the runway, Hailey says she doesn't get nervous, even when posing in front of some of the industry's brightest lights.

-But that doesn't mean there aren't challenges.
+But there are challenges.
 One of Hailey's biggest fears is falling off the track, as it is often high enough to provide a good view for many participants.

-“It's also hard to keep your eyes open,” says Hailey, noting that the flashes from the many photographers present can sometimes make it difficult to make sure you're ready to look your best when the photos are taken.
+“It's also hard to keep your eyes open,” says Hailey, noting that the flashes from the many photographers present can sometimes make it difficult to ensure you're ready to look your best when the photos are taken.

 Hailey says she initially wanted to become a model or dancer when she was just seven years old “because I was really tall.”